mmichie/m28/docs/implementation/status.md

 ### Exception Handling

-Basic exception handling is implemented, but with limited support for complex exception hierarchies:
+Exception handling is implemented with support for exception types and basic handling:

 ```lisp
 ; Current implementation